TomSssM/MyCodewars/snippets/server-side-js/2-ready-st-ch/article.md

 Take a look at this [demo](./code-1/).
 Here we get multiple packages because the amount of info is really big!
-However do note that even though in this example each package contains around 1000 symbols we shouldn't rely on this cause in real life one package may end in half a byte and the other half will arrive with the next package.
-Thus we can distort data if we don't let the flow of packages complete properly.
+However do note that even though in this example each package contains around 1000 symbols we shouldn't rely on this in real life.
+You see each package contains some amount of bytes.
+But certain things like Cyrilic letters are stored as 2 bytes.
+Thus it may so happen that the 1st byte is in one package and the 2nd is in the other package.
+Thus if we look into `textContent` property during the loading process the data may be confusing and any operation on it should be avoided.
+It makes symbols that are represented as 1 byte the only reliable data to be checked during the load process.

 ---